Zulfiyya Khanbabayeva

 Zulfiyya Khanbabayeva (Zülfiyyə Xanbabayeva, born 16 October 1967) is an Azerbaijani singer and performer.

 Biography

 Childhood - “Bakı Payızı”

-Zulfiyya Khanbabayeva was born on 16 October 1967 in Baku city.
-They were three child in family: two girls, one boy.
-From the child years she had an interest for music, and she loved to sing for her grandparents, she had some little concerts.
+Zulfiyya Khanbabayeva was born on 16 October 1967 in Baku.
+They were three children in the family: two girls, one boy.
+From early years, she had an interest in music, and she loved to sing for her grandparents, and had some little concerts.